The Shift from Investment to Execution for Long-Term Success

 Growth and acquisitions are exciting.
 But the real success of any investment comes from the attention to detail and disciplined managerial oversight after the deal closes.
 It shouldn’t surprise us that flashy deal volume looks to have slowed.
 Good managers are busy making sure investors are getting the proper return on these big outlays.

-If your company is still on the lookout for outsized growth and investment in 2023, you might reverse engineer some of the above themes to make your investment more profitable and your company more valuable:
+If your company is still on the lookout for outsized growth and investment in the last half of 2023, you might reverse engineer some of the above themes to make your investment more profitable and your company more valuable:

 - Ensure your management team is on the same page.
 Do you have the right people to execute?